 How do they know ?

-Our personal observations and recollections are just not all that helpful – recalling a particular long hot summer or heavy snowfall from childhood is a poor line of evidence for the reality of global climate change.
+Unfortunately our personal observations and recollections are just not all that reliable or helpful – recalling a particular long hot summer or heavy snowfall from childhood is a poor line of evidence for the reality of global climate change.
 Our memories are far from infallible, and tend to highlight the unusual, rather than the usual.
-In any event they are by definition local, limited to wherever we were, as well as to a single human lifetime.
+In any event they are by definition local, limited to wherever we were, as well as to our own single human lifetime.

 Can we look at the evidence and work out what’s going on ?

-As I’ve said before, I’m no climate scientist, and if I’m honest I haven’t really spent much time looking at the data, so even if I felt compelled to offer you my opinion, it wouldn’t make much sense for you to listen to it !
+As I’ve said before on this blog, I’m a Pollution Scientist, not a Climate Scientist, and if I’m honest I haven’t really spent much time looking at the data, so even if I felt compelled to offer you my opinion, it probably wouldn’t be worth you listening to it!

 But there are a increasing number of well respected institutions, who have offered their opinion, dabbling in the new field of attribution science.
 They’re probably worth listening to: